Thomas Doty - Storyteller, Author, Teacher

 Housing is nearly nonexistent.
 New arrivals are sick from food unsuited to their usual diets.
 Many are fed flour normally sold as cattle feed, swept from the floors of Willamette Valley mills.
 Nightly bed checks keep track of who is where.
 Forts are built along the boundaries to prevent escapes.
 Family members are located in different areas.
 Indeed, early reservation life resembles life in a prison rather than in a community.
 Within a few years, an alarming number of native people will die from a depression of spirits.
 Ten years later, the dying will hardly slow.
 In the words of a Shasta elder: "Many of my people have died since they came here.
 Many are still dying.
 There will soon be none left of us.
 We are sick at heart.
 We are sad when we look on the graves of our families."

 On this morning, the coastal weather continues shaping the islands at the mouth of the river.
 I step through fog and walk along the beach.
 Just offshore, I hear a mixture of shouting and crying.
-I squint and see the faint outline of an old steamship heading north.
-I read the name, "Columbia" on its side.
+I see the ghostly outline of an old steamship heading north.
+I squint and make out the name on the side: Columbia.
 The morning is cold.
 The ship is crowded with native people being hauled to the reservation.
-I hear soldiers singing:
+I hear soldiers singing: "Columbia's sons and adopted daughters shriek aloud o'er land and waters.
+The Indians have come to quarters."

 I shake my head and try to free myself from the vision.
 I turn and see Grandmother Coyote watching me.
 "I know where you've been," she says.
 The three of us walk in silence into the town of Dayton.
 We pass the old Fort Yamhill blockhouse and jail.
 Dark eyes stare out through the bars and follow our every step.
 We walk out of town, south through the Willamette Valley, toward home.